Udokaamos/BankAPI2/README.md

 ### BANKAPI

 BankAPI is a Banking App, where customers can open an account by signing up with their details.
-Customers can perform every operations on their account like Deposit, Tranfer and withdraw.
+Customers can perform every operations on their account like Deposit, Transfer and withdraw.

 - - -
 #### API ENDPOINTS